dtaht/blog-cerowrt/content/post/fq_codel_osx.md

 ## A Quick set of comparisons with an ath9k Linux client

 It also shows off how easily we can compare results using [flent's](https://www.flent.org) data.
 Before flent existed, we'd have had to pull apart captures, process data with awk, spit the results into gnuplot, and hope for the best.
 The process for a single test used to take *days*, now it's minutes.

+(unfinished, sorry - it only takes minutes to compare the tests, but we're sorting out a bug as I write.
+Please check back later)

 ## Testing ECN worked out well